Integration & Unit Testing

 FastEndpoints.Testing Package

-Even though you have the choice of using the WebApplicationFactory<T> directly together with the convenient HttpClient extensions for sending requests to the WAF, the FastEndpoints.Testing package comes with an abstract Class-Fixture and Test-Class Base to make testing even more convenient by offering:
+Even though you can use the vanilla WebApplicationFactory<T> together with the convenient HttpClient extensions for sending requests to the WAF, the FastEndpoints.Testing package comes with an abstract App Fixture and Test Base to make testing even more convenient by offering:

 - Ability to do ordered test-method execution within a class.